iLynette/hello-microverse./README.md

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS
-- Technologies used
+- Linters

-## Live Demo
+Live Demo

 [Live Demo Link](https://livedemo.com)

-## Getting Started
+Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.

-### Prerequisites
+Prerequisites
+You need to have your favorite browser installed

 ### Setup